Pradeepprabhakar92/data-512-final/README.md

 ## Key Findings

-* Asians are killed by the police at a rate 1.3 times higher than expected and for Blacks it is 1.3 times higher
+* Asians are killed by the police at a rate 1.7 times higher than expected, and for Blacks it is 1.3 times higher

 ![Actual vs expected ratio of police killings across races](output/q1_actual_vs_expected_ratio.png)